What is metabolic dysfunction-associated liver disease (MASLD)?

 Symptoms of MASLD

-Many people do not have any symptoms.
-If you have NAFLD, you may feel fullness or pain in the middle or upper right side of the abdomen.
+Many people do not have any symptoms of MASLD.
+If you have MASLD, you may feel fullness or pain in the middle or upper right side of the abdomen.
 You may feel extremely tired.
 Your belly may be swollen.
 You may have yellowing of your skin and eyes.

-People who have NAFLD usually do not need treatment.
-The most important thing is to focus on what has caused your NAFLD.
+People who have MASLD usually do not need treatment.
+The most important thing is to focus on what has caused your MASLD.
 Losing weight gradually (1 to 2 pounds per week) may reduce the amount of fat in your liver.
-However, losing weight quickly may make NAFLD worse.
+However, losing weight quickly may make MASLD worse.
 Ask your doctor for advice on how to lose weight in a safe and healthy way.
 If your cholesterol and blood sugar levels are high, your doctor may give you medicine to lower them.
-If a medicine you take is causing your NAFLD, your doctor may consider switching you to a different medicine.
+If a medicine you take is causing your MASLD, your doctor may consider switching you to a different medicine.

-For most people, NAFLD is harmless and does not cause serious health problems.
-NAFLD usually does not affect how well the liver works.
-However, in rare cases, NAFLD may stop the liver from working as it should.
+For most people, MASLD is harmless and does not cause serious health problems.
+MASLD usually does not affect how well the liver works.
+However, in rare cases, MASLD may stop the liver from working as it should.
 Although rare, liver transplants have increased significantly in recent years as a result of MASLD.
-No one can tell for sure who will have liver problems from NAFLD, it is more likely to happen in people who have diabetes or who are very overweight.
+No one can tell for sure who will have liver problems from MASLD.
+It is more likely to happen in people who have diabetes or who are very overweight.